tedana’s denoising approach

 The next step is to fit a monoexponential decay model to the data in order to

-estimate voxel-wise and
+estimate voxel-wise

 .